 Overhang property.
 Too high and thus causing property price to drop?

-However, with such a high number of overhang units, why is the price not coming down?
+With such a high number of overhang units, why is the price not coming down?
 Let us ask the owners, shall we?
 Property owners including me lah.
 I do want to sell one or two of my properties at the moment.

 #1 question.
 If you bought at RM400,000 would you want to sell at RM300,000?